 For the past two decades, millions of readers have learned about vital medical advances and study-proven natural remedies through the articles Gabrielle has written for dozens of major print magazines around the globe including Cosmopolitan, Cosmogirl, First for Women, Glamour, Marie Claire, New York Daily News, Woman’s World and Working Mother.
 She’s also the former editor of WebMD’s health newsletters where she covered a wide range of health issues.

 Gabrielle is driven by a passion to help people improve their lives—whether it’s sharing scientific research that shows how to lift their moods, improve their fitness or lower their risk of illness and disease.

 So, when she began studying hormone research, she quickly realized this was information that would help women improve their lives in many ways for generations to come.
 That’s when she focused her passion on hormones—and created Hormonology.

-In addition to working on new Hormonology tools to share hormone information, Gabrielle continues to be a full-time health journalist.
-You can read her articles about the latest medical research and health trends every week in Woman’s World magazine, which is available on newsstands across the United States and Canada.
+In addition to creating new Hormonology tools to share hormone information, Gabrielle continues to be a full-time health journalist.
+You can regularly read her articles about the latest medical research and health trends in Woman’s World, First for Women and other magazines.